Crusader-Boss/Java-Script-100Days/Day3/Notes3.md

 ## pro tip

 Do Not use var unless editing old code. old as in early 2000's code.
 Try to use const more if u cant use const use let and avoid var at all costs.
-This will help reduce error in your code.
+This will help reduce error in your code